Don't let your body image hold you back

 of people worldwide are unhappy with their body

-Our body image program
+Our free body image module

 • Examine society’s appearance ideals and what they have to do with health